What I Believe

-State government has a duty to protect all Delawareans—especially our most vulnerable individuals—like minorities, seniors, children, veterans, the less affluent, and undocumented immigrants.
+State government has a duty to protect all Delawareans—especially our most vulnerable individuals like minorities, seniors, children, veterans, the less affluent, individuals with disabilities, and undocumented immigrants.
 All of us have role to play in making Delaware the best it can be.

 - Protect and expand existing programs serving our most vulnerable

-- Ensure full equality for all members of the LGBT community
+- Ensure full equality for all members of the LGBTQ+ community

-- Increase the recently reduced Senior School Property Tax Credit, and make it means-tested (income-based)
+- Repeal the reduction of Senior School Property Tax Credit and make it means tested (income based)

 - Establish Delaware as a “sanctuary state”